|Semester 2, 2020 External|

 - Effectively function as a member of a team, taking both leadership and team member roles, which facilitates the open sharing of knowledge and information with other team members;

 - Develop a feasibility analysis to determine the best options from a business management perspective;

 - Analyse project productivity and be able to identify and assess various techniques that can be used to evaluate the project productivity;

-- Develop a project management plan focussing on identification and evaluation of project objectives, scope, schedule plan, cost plan, quality plan and execution, risk management plan and project delivery methods;
+- Develop a project management plan focussing on identification and evaluation of project objectives, scope, schedule plan, cost plan, site safety plan, quality plan and execution, risk management plan and project delivery methods;

 - Interpret, read, analyse and communicate findings for a project plan; and

 - Communicate effectively to a professional standard by a group presentation of a client focused project report.

 |2.||Construction Business management||31.00|